dortania/OpenCore-Install-Guide/post-install/nvram.md

 Last edited: January 13, 2020

-So this section is for those who don't have native NVRAM, the most common hardware to have incompatible native NVRAM with macOS are the non-Z370 300 series chipsets:
+So this section is for those who don't have native NVRAM, the most common hardware to have incompatible native NVRAM with macOS areX99 and some X299 series chipsets:

-* B360
-* B365
-* H310
-* H370
-* Q370
+* X99
-* Z390
+* X299
-* Some X99 and X299 \(verify if you have working NVRAM below\)

 ## Cleaning out the Clover gunk